Julian-Wyatt/ServerSummative/readme.md

 These variables are accessed through ```Process.env.VAR_NAME```.
 I have assigned a default token secret, however I shouldn't need to.

+**When JEST testing, please add your own Youtube API Key, this will then run all functions. (without it lots of branches won't run as they will definitely error)**

 ## Server-side code
 See full Server side code documentation provided on the website: